ziyuanzhao2000/Mixup/README.md

 # Results on all univariate and multivariate datasets

 The folders UcrResults and UeaResults contains the results on all datasets in the UCR and UEA databases for all methods considered.
 They also containts the results across all 5 folds for the learning based methods.

+# Some additional notes (from Ziyuan)
+Exported conda environment requirement but may contain unnecessary packages (yes, I'm lazy and just used a generic environment for this model)